hotwax/oms-documentation/user-manuals/orders/order-management/update-sales-order.md

 {% endhint %}

-1. Click the Status dropdown.&#x20;
+1. Click the Status dropdown.
-2. Select the Cancel function to cancel the entire sales order.&#x20;
+2. Select the Cancel function to cancel the entire sales order.

 {% embed url="https://youtu.be/u-CtB-pw-Kc" %}
 Video: Cancel sales order